Let’s Encrypt provides free TLS certificates. It also provides the official client Certbot to create, renew, and revoke certificates.

 ssl_session_cache shared:MozSSL:10m;

 • ssl-dhparams.pem file used to be generated with openssl dhparam -out /etc/letsencrypt/ssl-dhparams.pem 2048 command for DHE-* ciphers.
-However, DHE-* cyphers are not listed that dhparam file is not required.
+However, since DHE ciphers are not listed, the dhparam file is not required.

 Per-server configurations